Jackie Bradley Jr. Player Props: Royals vs. Diamondbacks

 Jackie Bradley Jr. At The Plate

-- Bradley has a base hit in four of 14 games played this season (28.6%), but zero multi-hit games.
+- Bradley has gotten a hit in four of 15 games this year, but he has zero multi-hit games.

 - Bradley has driven in a run in one game this season.

-- He has scored in three games this year (21.4%), but has had no multi-run games.
+- He has scored in three of 15 games so far this season.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.